Cr0mb/How-To-PDANet/README.md

+## Disclaimer

+This tutorial is intended for educational purposes.
+For comprehensive information and support, please refer to the official [PDANet documentation](https://pdanet.co/).

+## Acknowledgment

+The information presented here is based on my personal knowledge and experience over the years.
+I’m sharing this open-source material in my own format to help others.

+### iPhone Compatibility

+Please note that PDANet does not support iPhone devices for tethering.
+This is due to the closed nature of iOS and its restrictions on USB tethering and third-party applications.
+As a result, PDANet is only compatible with Android devices.

 # PDANet Tutorial

 PDANet (Portable Data Network) is a powerful tool for tethering your device's internet connection.
 This tutorial will guide you through the installation and configuration process.